AlexProgrammerDE/KeyboardVisualizer-Installer/README.md

+# ARCHIVED
+It has been a fun time to make this, but the author of KeyboardVisualizer includes instructions on how to install it now.
+And even provides a debian package template.
+I see no reason in this existing anymore.
+I will just archive it.
+Thanks! :heart:

+---

 # KeyboardVisualizer-Installer

 The Project KeyboardVisualizer https://github.com/CalcProgrammer1/KeyboardVisualizer is for me relevant because i have a Linux computer and a Razer Keyboard and wanted to use the Audio Visualizer.
 I wanted to install it and found this official alternative so I made a comfortable install possibility.
 I recommend the shell script way because he build itself the project and is more up-to-date when i forgot to update the .deb package, but he uses more computing power.